Social

 8. Promotion system

-Promotion system
+Promotion System

-To ensure that all officers and employees understand and respect human rights issues involving all corporate activities, the “Human Rights and D&I Committee” has been established under the ESG Management Promotion Committee, chaired by the President and CEO (see Activities).
-The committee reports on risk situations related to human rights and diversity, discusses issues and measures to be addressed, and works to strengthen human rights management and promote diversity and inclusion measures.
+To ensure that all officers and employees understand and respect human rights issues involving all corporate activities, the “Compliance, Risk Management, and Human Rights Committee” has been established as a corporate function (see Governance).
+The committee reports on risk situations related to human rights and discusses issues and measures to address them, working to strengthen human rights management.

-Examples of actions taken
+Examples of Actions Taken

+Our Group takes the protection of workers’ rights seriously by never using child labor or forced labor, and pays wages above the minimum wage level mandated by law.
 In addition, we have conducted stratified training and compliance promotion activities to raise awareness of human rights.
-Three types of hotlines, the “Compliance Meyasubako,” “Nandemo Sodanshitsu (consultation window for anything),” and “External Reporting Line, “ are on standby for problem-solving while giving due consideration to whistleblower protection.
+Three types of hotlines, the “Compliance Meyasubako (suggestion box),” “Nandemo Sodanshitsu (consultation room for anything),” and “External Reporting Line,” are on standby for problem-solving while giving due consideration to whistleblower protection.

 Labor-Management Relations